wwmm/easyeffects/README.md

 - [libsamplerate](http://www.mega-nerd.com/SRC/index.html)
 - [libsndfile](http://www.mega-nerd.com/libsndfile/)

+## Note for users that did not moved from Pulseaudio to PipeWire

+From version `5.0.0` onward PulseEffects needs PipeWire.
+Pulseaudio users need to instal one of the `4.x` releases or building a package directly from our legacy Pulseaudio branch https://github.com/wwmm/pulseeffects/tree/pulseaudio-legacy.
+This branch will receive updates for critical bugs as time goes by.
+So if PipeWire is not for you yet it is fine to use the legacy branch.

 ## Donate

 You can help me to keep developing PulseEffects through donations.
 Any amount will be greatly appreciated :-)